Your city, your country, your world

 Friends in high places

-Study diplomacy with the former UN Humanitarian and Resident Coordinator for Ukraine right here on our Florida campus.
-Neal Walker is our diplomat-in-residence.
+Study diplomacy with the former United Nations Humanitarian and Resident Coordinator for Ukraine right here on our Florida campus.
+Neal Walker is an alumnus (’78) and our diplomat-in-residence.

 Fast track to law school